-Judge Curiel rules border wall can proceed
+Judge Curiel, once attacked by Trump, rules border wall can proceed

 (CNN)US District Judge Gonzalo Curiel has cleared one potential obstacle to President Donald Trump's long-promised border wall, ruling Tuesday that the administration has the authority to waive a host of environmental laws and other regulations to begin construction.

 Curiel's 100-page order does not mean construction of the wall will begin immediately.
-Congress has yet to authorize or provide funding for the project.
-Thus far, the Department of Homeland Security has built several prototypes in San Diego.
+Congress has yet to authorize or provide funding for any new wall to begin the project.
+Thus far, the Department of Homeland Security has built several prototypes in San Diego -- which was the focus of the lawsuit Curiel rejected.

+Still, the ruling is a win for the administration as it seeks to get money to build its wall, a centerpiece of Trump's campaign.

+Curiel's ruling left little doubt that the DHS has broad authority to issue waivers -- authorized in a cluster of laws passed by Congress in the mid 1990s to 2000s -- to expedite the construction of border barriers and infrastructure.
+His lengthy ruling went point-by-point through the challenges to DHS' authority brought by environmental groups and the state of California and rejected all of them.

 Curiel was famously the target of Trump's ire when he presided over a lawsuit against Trump University, which was ultimately settled after Trump won the White House.